 SEO ROI Stats

-Business owners invest in SEO not just to improve their online presence but to grow their revenue.
-These SEO ROI statistics show why professional search engine optimization is worth it.
+Business owners invest in search engine optimization not just to improve their online presence but to grow their revenue.
+These SEO ROI statistics show why professional optimization is worth it.

 - Leads from search engines close at a rate of 14.6%, while outbound leads have a much lower close rate of just 1.7%.
 (Intergrowth)